tjhickey724/discrete_math/notes/math_data_types/binaryNumbers.md

 and this is the first four bytes of the code for a java program compiled to bytes.

+[Here](https://flippybitandtheattackofthehexadecimalsfrombase16.com/) is a link to a game testing your ability to convert hex to binary and shoot down aliens!
+Thanks to an anonymous student in class for the link!

 ## Unicode
 Binary numbers are also used to represent characters.